 Hydrobromic acid (HBr)

 Hydrogen sulfide (H2S) (typical rotten egg smell)

 Hydrogen bromide (the correct name for hydrobromic acid in the gas phase)

 Hydrogen chloride (the correct name for hydrochloric acid in the gas phase)

 Sulfur dioxide (SO2)

 Chlorine dioxide (ClO2)

-Hydrogen sulfide (is the correct name for hydrogen sulfide in the gas phase)
+Hydrogen sulfide (the correct name for hydrogen sulfide in the gas phase)

-Hydrogen iodide (is the correct name for hydroiodic acid in gas phase)
+Hydrogen iodide (the correct name for hydrogen iodide in the gas phase)